ritish-behera/VSD-PhysicalDesign/README.md

 *Note : Legalisation refers to the placement of standard cells in exact rows of the grid without any overlaps.

-For congestion driven placement, the goal is to reduce the wirelength and openlane tool uses Half Perimeter Wire Length (HOWL) method to define the location of the cells.
+For congestion driven placement, the goal is to reduce the wirelength and openlane tool uses Half Perimeter Wire Length (HPWL) method to define the location of the cells.
 The parameters for this method can be seen in the ```config.tcl``` file in the ```picorv32a/runs/``` directory.
 Again, one thing to note in the file is that the OVFL value that represents the overflow condition should converge during the simulation.

 Visualization of Placement : To view the placement layout in Magic, invoke the tool in the placement directory and use the ```picorv32a.placement.def``` file as the input argument.
 (Similar to floorplan steps)